MBODM/batchrunner/README.md

 - 64-bit Windows

 There aren´t any other special requirements.
-The tool is written in Rust and the release binaries are natively compiled with `rustc` for the Windows x64 platform, assuming you are using some 64-bit Windows (and that's quite likely).
+The tool is written in Rust and the release binaries are natively compiled with `rustc/cargo` for the Windows x64 platform, assuming you are using some 64-bit Windows (and that's quite likely).

 ### Notes
 - The tool is written in Rust